acumos/acumos-r-client/docs/onboarding-r-guide.rst

 - Web on-boarding

-You can also drag & drop your model bundle on the "ON-BORADING BY WEB" page in your Acumos instance, or browse you model bundle from this page.
+You can also drag & drop your model bundle on the "ON-BOARDING BY WEB" page in your Acumos instance, or browse you model bundle from this page.
 This is Web on-boarding.

 You can on-board your model with a license profile, you just have to browse your license profile file or drag and drop it.